CALCRIM No. 1603. Robbery: Intent of Aider and Abettor

 1603.Robbery: Intent of Aider and Abettor

-To be guilty of robbery as an aider and abettor, the defendant must
+To be guilty of robbery as an aider and abettor, the defendant must have

-before or while a perpetrator carried away the property to a place of
+or while a perpetrator carried away the property to a place of

-A perpetrator has reached a place of temporary safety with the
+A perpetrator has reached a place of temporary safety with the property

-longer being pursued, and has unchallenged possession of the property.
+pursued, and has unchallenged possession of the property.